kivy/kivy/doc/sources/guide/packaging-android.rst

 <release_on_the_market>` such as the Play store, with a few extra
 steps to create a fully signed APK.

+The Kivy project includes tools for accessing Android APIs to accomplish vibration, sensor access, texting etc. These, along with information on debugging on the device, are documented at the :doc:`main Android page </guide/packaging-android>`.

 .. _Buildozer:

 Buildozer